Dr. Bin He

 Postdoctoral Fellowship in Biomedical Engineering, Harvard University - M.I.T., 1991

 Dr. He has received a number of awards including the IEEE Biomedical Engineering Award, the Academic Career Achievement Award and Distinguished Service Award from the IEEE Engineering in Medicine and Biology Society, the Established Investigator Award from the American Heart Association, NSF CAREER Award, and Tejima Prize.
 He is an elected Fellow of International Academy of Medical and Biological Engineering, American Institute of Medical and Biological Engineering (AIMBE), Biomedical Engineering Society, and IEEE.
 Dr. He served as a Past President of the IEEE Engineering in Medicine and Biology Society, the International Society for Functional Source Imaging, the International Society on Bioelectromagnetism, and as Chair of Publications Committee of AIMBE.
-Dr. He has served as the Editor-in-Chief of IEEE Transactions on Biomedical Engineering from 2013-2018, and during his tenure, the journal's impact factor has increased by 92%.
-Since 2018, Dr. He has been elected as the Chair of the International Academy of Medical and Biological Engineering, which consists of about 150 individuals in the world who have made significant contributions to medical and biological engineering.
+Dr. He served as the Editor-in-Chief of IEEE Transactions on Biomedical Engineering from 2013-2018, and during his tenure, the journal's impact factor has increased by 92%.
+Dr. He serves as the Chair of the International Academy of Medical and Biological Engineering, which consists of about 130 living individuals in the world who have made significant contributions to medical and biological engineering.
 Dr. He has been a Member of NIH BRAIN Initiative Multi-Council Working Group since 2014.